hannesdelbeke/brain/books/A Philosophy of Software Design.md

-a great read for people who have designed tool infrastructure before, because it will make examples more relatable. if you are new to programming, reread this in a year.
+a recommended read for people who designed tool infrastructure before, because it makes examples more relatable.
+If you're new to programming, reread this in a year.

 https://freshman.tech/philosophy-of-software-design-summary/